chtoucas/Narvalo.NET/Issues.md

 Work in progress
 ----------------

+- Review all interface and abstract class contracts (default values and ensures).
 - Review the definition of DEBUG in CodeContracts builds.
 - Review ValidatedNotNull in the shared Require file.
 - Inlining.